springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 # Global Forms

+**IMPORTANT:** _This is a **release candidate** representing an ambitious reworking of the global-forms component, including design tokens integration, at a component level, for the first time.
+It is expected to need some additional work before a full release can be made.
+Tokens are generated to the `scss/00-tokens` folder and cannot be edited directly.
+If you need to temporarily add or override variables, please do this in a `10-settings` folder, one level down.
+These will be assessed for "hoisting" to the tokens layer later._

 This component comprises a number of form fields and related templates.
 It is designed to make constructing any variety of HTML form a relatively straightforward process.

 The component does not ship with any JavaScript.
 States (such as an invalid/error state) are defined at a data level.
 Implementations using client-side processing/validation may benefit from compiling the form’s (handlebars) template in the browser.